uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 * Once it has been imported, tap on the map.
 * You can now move the map around with your finger, and pinching to zoom.
 * Tapping the placemark icon in the bottom left will add a placemark in the middle of the crosshairs.
-* Tapping the 3 dots in the bottom right will allow you to add gps tracking and draw and measure distances.
+* Tapping the 3 dots in the bottom right will allow you to add GPS tracking and draw and measure distances.

 ## Exporting to QField
 If we have time I'll talk briefly about QField as well.